Andrewodwyer/vintage_drums/README.md

 ## Epics
 <a name="epics"></a>

 In a Kanban board, an epic is a large body of work that can be broken down into multiple smaller user stories and tasks.
-The user stories have been grouped into 5 epics based on core functionalities for different user types and areas of the platform.
+The user stories have been grouped into 5 epics based on core functionalities.
 The purpose of dividing them this way is to ensure that each set of features aligns with specific user journeys, from product browsing to checkout and administration.

 Below is a description of each epic: